IONITY

 IONITY is a HPC charging network for electric vehicles across 24 countries in Europe.
 It is a joint venture of the car manufacturers BMW, Ford, Hyundai, Mercedes-Benz, and Volkswagen Group including Audi and Porsche, with BlackRock's Climate Infrastructure Platform as a financial investor.
-The company's headquarters is in Munich, Germany, with additional offices in Dortmund and outside Norway's capital Oslo.
+The company's headquarters is in Munich, Germany, with additional offices in Dortmund, outside Norway's capital Oslo and in the French capital Paris.
 IONITY enables roaming from electric mobility service providers (EMSPs) and offers the Plug & Charge technology for selected vehicles, alongside convenient payment options and subscription offers.